/* ─── new ─── */ JazzBot — Robot Jazz Ensemble

 responsive bandmates?

 Most music robots are either pre-programmed machines or mechanical instruments that play fixed tracks.
-JazzBot is different.
+Jazzbot can make its own, new music, and work with real people

 Why Jazz?

-Jazz is a perfect testbed for musical robotics because it demands:
+Jazz is a strong testbed for musical robotics because it demands real-time:

 Interaction